mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Intelligent Weapon (TL11):** This adds Computer/0 to any weapon.
 Costs Cr1000.
 TL13: This adds Computer/1 to any weapon.
 Costs Cr5000.

 **Laser Sight (TL8):** Integrated optics and laser sights grant DM+1 to any attack made at less than 50 meters.
 Costs Cr200.
-TL10: Ultraviolet lasers and improved display technology removes the tell-tale ‘red dot’ of a vislight laser.
+TL10: Ultraviolet lasers and improved display technology removes the tell-tale 'red dot' of a vislight laser.

 Scope (TL5): A high-quality telescopic scope for attachment to a rifle or heavy weapon, allowing accurate shots to be made at extreme ranges.
 Any rifle or heavy weapon equipped with this gains the Scope trait.
 Costs Cr50.
 TL7: Adds image enhancement and light intensification, allowing the scope to be used in low- light environments without penalty.

-Secure Weapon (TL10): A secure weapon requires authentication in some fashion (scanning the user’s DNA or iris patterns, entering a password, transmission of an unlocking code from a comm) before it can be fired.
+Secure Weapon (TL10): A secure weapon requires authentication in some fashion (scanning the user's DNA or iris patterns, entering a password, transmission of an unlocking code from a comm) before it can be fired.
 Costs Cr250.

 Suppressor (TL8): A suppressor can be added to any non-automatic slug thrower, masking the sound produced by firing.
 Costs Cr250.